divaprotocol/oracles/docs/Tellor.md

 # Errors

-The following errors may be emitted during execution of the mentioned functions including their batch versions.
+The following errors may be emitted during execution of the functions, including their batch versions.

 | Error name                            | Function                                                                                                                                                 | Description                                                                                                                                     |
 | :------------------------------------ | :------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------- |